 For eligible veterans, a VA cash-out refinance is likely going to be the best cash-out refinance option available.
 Here are some of the reasons veterans use this refinance to pay off credit card debt:

-Debt consolidation can save some veterans a lot of money.
-If the new rate on the VA cash-out refinance is lower than the interest and rate on the credit card, then the savings are clear.
-You can essentially have the same amount of money owed while paying much less on monthly payments – and this time, you’re only paying for your house.
+Consolidating debt can save some veterans a lot of money.
+If the new rate on the VA cash-out refinance is lower than the interest rate on the credit card, then the savings are clear.
+Borrowers can essentially have the same amount of money owed while paying much less on each month – and this time, you only have one monthly payment: your mortgage payment.

 The VA cash-out refi is available to all eligible veterans